define-private-public/PSRayTracing/README.rst

 PCG Random & a RNG Object
 =========================

-When doing random number generation, you’re not limited to what’s provided out of the box in C++.
+When doing random number generation, you're not limited to what's provided out of the box in C++.
 As a replacement for the Mersenne twister engine from the standard, `PCG <https://www.pcg-random.org>`_ provides a drop in RNG that is better performing.

-On top of that, the book’s RNG solution was to use essentially one source for generation; a bunch of functions prefixed with ``random_*``.
+On top of that, the book's RNG solution was to use essentially one source for generation; a bunch of functions prefixed with ``random_*``.
 This created issues when I was trying to multi-thread the ray tracer (initially with OpenMP).

 |bad_rng_black_speckles|

 Black speckles were showing up on the multi-core enabled renders.
-In a Twitter thread someone suggested that I make sure the RNG is thread safe, which it wasn’t.
+In a Twitter thread someone suggested that I make sure the RNG is thread safe, which it wasn't.
 My implementation creates a branch new RNG object per scanline (each seeded from a master RNG).
 It fixed this issue and improved performance.